-While landlords may be anxious to hear these announced reforms, Russell-Cooke senior associate Shabnam Ali-Khan comments in The Times that the plans will make buying and selling easier and that the removal of the 'marriage value' should make the calculation rates fairer, cheaper and more transparent.
+While landlords may be anxious to hear these announced reforms, Russell-Cooke partner Shabnam Ali-Khan comments in The Times that the plans will make buying and selling easier and that the removal of the 'marriage value' should make the calculation rates fairer, cheaper and more transparent.

 'Radical' plan for leasehold reform is available to read on The Times website via subscription.

-Shabnam is a senior associate in the enfranchisement team.
+Shabnam is a partner in the enfranchisement team.

 She specialises in lease extension and enfranchisement matters, primarily under the Leasehold Reform Housing and Urban Development Act 1993 working with a variety of clients ranging from high net worth individuals and companies to individual leaseholders and investor landlords.
 Shabnam has carved out a niche in right of first refusal matters pursuant to the Landlord and Tenant Act 1987.